Tokyo daily coronavirus cases hit record as state of emergency looms

-TOKYO (Reuters) - Tokyo reported a record 1,591 new coronavirus cases on Wednesday, as Japan’s government prepares to declare a new state of emergency for the greater metropolitan area.
+TOKYO (Reuters) - Tokyo reported a record 1,591 new coronavirus cases on Wednesday, as Japan’s government faces increasing pressure from health experts to impose a strict state of emergency for the greater metropolitan area.

 Rising infections have driven the Tokyo and surrounding areas to the highest level of a four-stage alert, prompting regional governors to urge for a declaration of emergency that Prime Minister Yoshihide Suga is expected to announce on Thursday.